skjohansen/underscore.d.ts/README.md

 This is a typescript definitions file for underscore-1.4.4.js.

-This definitions file aims to have full documentation and as much type annotations as possible.
-When generics are available within typescript this definitions library will be updated to reflect those changes.
+This definitions file can be found on https://github.com/borisyankov/DefinitelyTyped as underscore-typed.d.ts and additionally includes chained method support as well as jsdoc comments, this does make the definitions file considerably larger than the underscore.d.ts that is also available.

 Change log
 ========